sbotejaru/IEPP/README.md

 After the profile has been selected, its data will be loaded and the browser will be displayed.

-The web page is displayed using the Chromium framework.
+The web page is displayed using the Chromium Embedded Framework.

 <img src="https://i.imgur.com/bh7OWq6.gif" width="800" alt="">